-First of all, we don’t plan or expect something to go wrong when traveling or camping but it’s important to be prepared!
+First of all, we don’t plan or expect something to go wrong when travelling or camping but it’s important to be prepared!
 Especially when planning a trip to Gros Morne.
-Here are some general tips to follow when traveling to this breathtaking location:
+Here are some general tips to follow when travelling to this breathtaking location:

 Check the weather forecast before a trip

 Try not to leave food around

 Bring an emergency locator in case you get lost or get in an emergency without cell service.
 Here are some emergency locators we suggest.

 Make a trip plan with AdventureSmart and stay safe!